Fairfield Industrial Dog Object

-The Fairfield Industrial Dog Object (FIDO) is a huge sculpture in hardwood of a canine in the inner northern Melbourne suburb of Fairfield, Victoria, Australia.
+The Fairfield Industrial Dog Object (FIDO) is a large sculpture in hardwood of a canine in the inner northern Melbourne suburb of Fairfield, Victoria, Australia.
 It was part of the Darebin City Council's Public Art Program, and is located beside the Fairfield railway station.

 Development

 FIDO was announced in 1999 as one of a number of projects funded through the council's public art program.
 From the outset there was considerable community opposition to the project, with members of the local community petitioning the council in order to stop the project from proceeding – at one stage approximately 400 local residents were surveyed by a local shop owner, and it was reported that 90% of those who responded opposed the work.
 The opposition to the project was such that it has since been described as "one of Melbourne's most fiery debates about public art".